Sajib-Bhattacharjee/bem-methodology-documentation/README.md

 ```

 ### `Why BEM?`

-- It is a methodology helps
+    - BEM (Block, Element, Modifier) Methodology helps to solve specificity issue with equal specificity.
-- to organize large CSS codes.
+    - It is a methodology helps to organize large CSS codes.
     - It helps to avoid CSS class clashes
     - A common rules for classes naming

 ### `Why BEM over the others?`